OTRF/ThreatHunter-Playbook/tactical_groups/lateral_movement/wmimplant_command_exec.md

 * Environment registry keys created with a 5 Character random alphanumeric name by wmiprvse.exe
 * Values with strings 'Win32_OSRecoveryConfiguration' or 'DebugFilePath' set to the weird keys created by wmiprvse.exe
 * 2 \<Anonymous Pipes\> when WMImplant executes commands remotely to a compromised box.
+* Remember this is considering the default execution of the tool.
+Adversaries could change the number of characters in the Environment Variable and avoid using the ObfuscatedEnvVar parameter.
+If this happens, you could stack the values of the Enviroment variables and if variables are not used, you could baseline the use of WMI executing PowerShell in your organization.

 ## Hunting Techniques Recommended